goldinvo/goldinvo.github.io/blog/_posts/2019-02-02-irish-crochet-lace-bag.md

 featured: true
 ---
 A fun little bag using my [Irish Crochet Motifs]({% post_url blog/2018-12-05-irish-crochet-motifs %})<!--more-->.
-To avoid any seaming, I made it so that the fabric that the appliqués were attached to was a roughly sewn pouch.
-All sides of the bag were sewn at the same time from the top down, with the back filled in with a simple netting.
-The top trim is a loop that wrapped around the pouch and has holes to fit a ribbon.
-A Romanian cord strap was attached to the inside of the trim.
+The bag was filled in from the top trim, which is a loop.
+The netting wrapped around the backing fabric.
+I attached a Romanian cord strap and fed a ribbon through the trim.

-I initially put in a gold lining but have sinced removed it.
-I sadly gave it away without remembering to take pictures without it.
-It was so light and pretty!
+I initially put in a gold lining but have since removed it.
+I sadly gave it away without remembering to take a picture sans lining.